Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/sync-multiple-versions.md

           objectType: secret                     # object types: secret, key or cert
           objectAlias: secretalias
           objectVersion: $SECRET_VERSION         # [OPTIONAL] object versions, default to latest if empty
-          objectVersionHistory: 5                # The number of verisons to sync (including the specified version)
+          objectVersionHistory: 5                # The number of versions to sync (including the specified version)
         - |
           objectName: $KEY_NAME
           objectType: key
           objectVersion: $KEY_VERSION
-          objectVersionHistory: 5                # The number of verisons to sync (including the specified version)
+          objectVersionHistory: 5                # The number of versions to sync (including the specified version)
     tenantId: "tid"                              # the tenant ID of the KeyVault
 ```